FuNnaji/Joking_Randomly/readme.md

 # Joking Randomly

-A random joke generator, written in Go..
+A random joke generator, written in Go.

 ---